gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 ### Fluent-bit Filters and Parsers

-The second major function of the fluent-bit operator is to compile a valid application configuration aggregating declarations supplied by fluent-bit custom resources such as ClusterFitlers, ClusterParsers, and so on, as shown by the example.
+The second major function of the fluent-bit operator is to compile a valid application configuration aggregating declarations supplied by fluent-bit custom resources such as ClusterFilters, ClusterParsers, and so on, as shown by the example.

 1. Fluent-Bit Inputs, Outputs, Filters and Parsers